AUSGov/business-registration/name-search-ck.md

 					<tr>
 						<td class="grey" colspan="2">
 							<p>
-								If your proposed business name is available, you can register it with an Australian Business Number (ABN) below.
+								If you want to register your proposed business name, you'll need an <a href="https://www.business.gov.au/Info/Plan-and-Start/Start-your-business/Business-and-company-registration/Register-for-an-Australian-Business-Number-ABN" target="_blank">Australian Business Number</a> (ABN).
+								You can register both at the same time below.
 							</p>
 							<button
 								type="button"